pariyatti/kosa-rails/README.md

 ## Development

 In general, pin versions in development the way you would in any other environment.
-For the time-being, we'll make exceptions for neo4j and the neo4j/activegraph gem and run them both on `latest`.

-There is a lot of old documentation out there.
+There is a lot of old `Neo4j.rb` documentation out there.
 Use these:

 - https://neo4jrb.readthedocs.io/en/v9.4.0/
 - https://gitter.im/neo4jrb/neo4j (look for @klobuczek and @amitTheSongadya_twitter)